patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 ### Charts

 The [PatternFly React charts package](https://www.npmjs.com/package/@patternfly/react-charts) uses default style values that align with our light theme.
-In order to support dark-themed charts, you must import the stylesheet that contains dark theme styles by adding the following line to the top of your file:
+In order to support dark-themed charts, you must import the stylesheet that contains dark theme styles by adding the following import statement before your main application component is imported:

 `import '@patternfly/patternfly/patternfly-charts.css';`

+Note that you must also have the [@patternfly/patternfly package](https://www.npmjs.com/package/@patternfly/patternfly) installed.
+You can refer to the [PatternFly HTML/CSS setup instructions](https://www.patternfly.org/get-started/develop#develop-with-htmlcss) for more guidance.

 ### Images